mattiacapelli/mattiacapelli/README.md

 # 💫 About Me:
-I'm a Junior Developer
+I'm a Developer

 I have been passionate about technology and programming since childhood.
 Today, I channel that passion into creating impactful software solutions, striving to help others through my technical skills.
-As a junior developer, I am dedicated to continuously expanding my knowledge and contributing to innovative projects in various domains.
+As a developer, I am dedicated to continuously expanding my knowledge and contributing to innovative projects in various domains.

 Key Interests: